Water companies should be investigated for dry spills, says Labour MP

 Water UK said that dry spills are not unlawful if groundwater enters private pipes that water companies do not control but which connect to the public system, although the Environment Agency said spills due to groundwater are a breach of permit and illegal, the BBC reported.

-A Water UK spokesperson said: “There should be no dry spills of sewage into waterways.
+A Water UK spokesman said: “There should be no dry spills of sewage into waterways.
 Ideally, there should be no spills at all.

 “Sorting out sewage spills will take investment, which is why the industry has a £10 billion plan – triple the current amount – to upgrade the nation’s sewers.”